njordhov/react-blockstack/README.md

 ## React Class Components

-React hooks like `useBlockstack` can only be used inside function components.
+React hooks like `useBlockstack` is used inside function components.
 For conventional React class components, enclose elements in a shared Blockstack context:

     ReactDOM.render(<Blockstack><App /></Blockstack>,